 The braces your orthodontist recommends will depend on your child's particular problem.
 Types of braces include:

-- Damon braces – Do not have steel ties, as the brackets themselves hold the wires in place.
+· Damon braces - They do not have steel ties, as the brackets themselves hold the wires in place.

 In addition to appliances like an expander, your orthodontist might also recommend the use of headgear or a Forsus or Herbst device to use in conjunction with braces to correct problems affecting your child's natural bite.